Egbert-Azure/sdltrs/README.md

 The SDL2 version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...

+## Forks

+  * [SDLTRS-SH] with Mongoose web server for debugging by Sascha Häberling
+  * [SDLTRS-TRS-IO] with integrated TRS-IO and FreHD by Arno Puder

 ## Screenshots

 ![screenshot](screenshots/sdltrs01.png)